 Are you searching for some of the most beautiful beaches near Barcelona?
 The province of Sitges on the southwest side of Barcelona is your perfect answer!

-Sitges is blessed with a number of beaches that families, couples, and tourists flock in to have some fun under the sun, keep their children entertained, and relax from all the workloads!
-It makes sense why so many people choose to have a one day trip from Barcelona to Sitges!
+Sitges is blessed with a number of beaches that families, couples, and tourists flock to, to have some fun under the sun, to keep their children entertained, and to relax from all their workloads!
+It makes sense why so many people choose to take a one day trip from Barcelona to Sitges!

 Join the vintage car rally.
-If your feet happen to take you on a Sitges day trip in March, then you are lucky to witness the International Vintage Car Rally.
-The private-owned glamorous cars paraded and displayed on this event are dated back to 1920s.
-Feast your eyes on the glossy finishes, huge headlights, and wheels, and unleash the Rose DeWitt Bukater of Titanic in you as you watch the cars in front of you!
+If your feet happen to take you on a Sitges day trip in March, then you will be lucky to witness the International Vintage Car Rally.
+The privately-owned, glamorous cars paraded and displayed at this event date back to the 1920s.
+Feast your eyes on the glossy finishes, huge headlights, and wheels, and unleash the Rose DeWitt Bukater of Titanic fame in you as you watch the cars in front of you!

-Gulp on some Bacardi.
+Gulp down some Bacardi.
 Yup, the maker of the world-renowned drink came from this humble province.
-While you’re here, visit Facundo Bacardí Massó’s house and learn about his origin, how rums are distilled, how to make your own mojitos, and a lot more!
+While you’re here, visit Facundo Bacardí Massó’s house and learn about his origins, how rum is distilled, how to make your own mojitos, and a lot more!
 This is a great way to end your Sitges holidays!
 For more details, click here.

-If you don’t want to just lay on the best beaches near Barcelona, you also to discover Sitges with a live guide, this private 5-hour tour from Barcelona is a great idea!
+If you don’t want to just lay on the best beaches near Barcelona, you can also discover Sitges with a live guide and this private 5-hour tour from Barcelona is a great idea!

 How to get from Barcelona to Sitges